adent11/WindCapstone/README.md

 * Printed one leg and funnel and succesfully tested landing in it
 <br/> <img src="Media/PrintedLegAndCone.jpg" width="267" height="200" /> <br/>
 * Moved towards finalizing Pico code, we can now save the wind speed, temperature, and altitude to a file; this took a lot of troubleshooting to get the file to save properly

+### Week of 1.2.22
+* Attached new legs to the drone and attached funnels to a large plate.